 Forms of Study

-Chinese is used as the language of tuition, with English or Swedish as a support language.
-Teaching is done in the form of class and group activities.
+Both Chinese and English are used as the language of tuition.
+Teaching is done in the form of seminars and group activities.

-- A minimum of 60 credits in Chinese at undergraduate level, or equivalent knowledge.
+- A minimum of 90 cr in Chinese at undergraduate level, or equivalent knowledge.

 2020-07-03 (literature list removed)